Skip to main content

 Inline*

-RenderTypes starting with 'Inline' will render the relation directly as property of the referencing entity.
+RenderTypes starting with Inline * will render the relation directly as property of the referencing entity.
 This forces us to retrieve the referenced entity the moment we are rendering the referencing entity.
-This will result in a potentially very high amount of database queries.
+This will result in a potentially very high amount of database queries, while having no significant memory impact.

 {